 - Federal Financial Aid: Please visit UC Financial Aid.
 Certificate programs are not eligible for federal financial aid.

 Full-time, campus-based students living in Kentucky and in certain counties in Indiana are eligible to apply for the metropolitan tuition rate.
 Such student’s bills are based on the Ohio resident tuition plus a metropolitan rate surcharge.
 This surcharge is substantially lower than the standard non-resident surcharge.
 Students must apply for the metropolitan tuition rate and will be asked to provide proof of satisfying its residency requirement.
-For more information, please visit http://www.uc.edu/registrar/residency_reciprocity_metro.html.
+To learn more, please review residency and reciprocity information.
 Please note that this program does not apply to part-time, campus-based students nor to distance learning students.

 - Are you a resident of Kentucky?
 Find out if you qualify for our graduate metropolitan rate.
 Rates extend as far south as Lexington and as far west as Louisville.